comychitz/data_structures/README.md

 <small><i><a href='http://ecotrust-canada.github.io/markdown-toc/'>Table of contents generated with markdown-toc</a></i></small>

+## bitwise manipulation
+* xor operation
+    * tell whether two bits are unequal
+    * it is an optional bit-flipper (the deciding input chooses whether to invert the data input)
+    * it tells whether this is an odd number of 1 bits (A^B^C^D^E is true iff an odd number of the variables are true)

 ## o notation
 Big O notation, also called asymptotic notation, is a mathematical notation that describes the limiting behavior of a function.
 It is used to analyze algorithms